jagdriver/SnakeFlash/README.md

 SnakeHistory are the background service that updates the history DB.

 #### SnakeUtil  <a name="snakeutil"></a>
-SnakeUtil are the background service that executes nescessary Swarm file synchronizations, and DNS updates.
+SnakeUtil are the background service that executes nescessary Swarm file synchronizations, and dynamic DNS updates.
+This is to say that you don't need at static IP address, if your hosting provider allows dynamic DNS update.
+If that's not the case, you can update the DNS records your self.

 #### Git Repository  <a name="gitrepository"></a>
 Repository URL: https://github.com/jagdriver/Stacks.git